 Starting pay is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).

 As of 1 April 2023 the National Minimum Wage is £7.49 an hour for workers aged 18 to 20 and £10.18 an hour for workers aged 21 to 22.
 The National Living Wage for those aged 23 and over. is £10.42 an hour.
 With experience, this can rise to around £12.00 an hour, or more.
 The hourly rate may vary depending on whether delivery targets are met.

 Delivery drivers for some companies are self-employed, so earnings vary.

 You may work within a local area or drive over longer distances.

 You may work varied hours including weekends and evenings.

-You would have to drive the van in all weather conditions.
+You would have to drive the vehicle in all weather conditions.

 You may have to visit the warehouses and depots of a wide variety of companies.